Borgund, Lærdal

-Borgund is a small village in Lærdal Municipality in Sogn og Fjordane county, Norway.
+Borgund is a small village in Lærdal Municipality in Vestland county, Norway.
 It lies along the European route E16 highway, about 20 km southeast of the village of Lærdalsøyri.
 It is the site of the Borgund Church and the historic Borgund Stave Church.

+History

 Historically, the village was part of the old Borgund Municipality which existed from 1864 until its dissolution in 1964.